poti1/code-jam-2025/README.md

 ## About
 A web browser inside a web browser.
 Its absurd isn't it?
 It's absolutely the wrong tool for the job: it's even in Python.
 Let's ignore those websites that let you use a virtual web browser as per virtual machines on the web, no we don't need to remember those.

+## Features
+* Search with Mojeek right from the URL bar
+* Go back and forth to visited pages
+* Page reload
+* Sleek UI
+* Pages are displayed in white font HTML
+* Mostly working HTML parser
+* In-browser page requests
+* Cookies!

 ## Attribution
 Free resources used to make the pyBrowser logo and its user interface.